ryba3310/Cloudy_movies/README.md

 MongoDB and storage bucket are used for persistent storage to avoid excessive remote API calls and build movie list.

-This reposiroy stores backend and API logic, fronted is build on Minimal-flask repository and avialable at site.justalab.xyz
+This reposiroy stores backend and API logic, fronted is build on top of Minimal-flask repository and avialable at site.justalab.xyz

 # TODO